 To encourage good relations between the Senior and Middle Common Room members, there are termly joint seminars and dinners.
 The MCR has occasional guest nights in the college's chapel dining hall, as well as joining JCR members at twice-weekly formal hall during term time.

 The college is less than a five-minute walk away from the Science Area, major humanities libraries and the Bodleian Library.

 Accommodation and meals

 Please note that Mansfield does not have its own housing for couples and families nor part-time accommodation.
-Rooms are leased for ten months, which can usually be extended to twelve.
+Rooms are leased for 50 weeks.

 Further information on accommodation at Mansfield College is available on the college website.

-The twice-weekly formal second sitting of dinner in the chapel dining hall is very popular and there are regular special dinners such as a Thanksgiving dinner and a Burns Night supper.
+The twice-weekly formal second sitting of dinner in the chapel dining hall is very popular and there are regular special dinners such as a Thanksgiving dinner.